Nadine M. Tung, MD

 Boston, Massachusetts

-The BRCA1 and BRCA2 genes are the most commonly mutated genes in hereditary breast and ovarian cancers.
-Normally, BRCA 1 and BRCA2 function to ensure the proper repair of DNA damage, but mutations in these genes lead to rapid accumulation of DNA errors, which is the underlying cause of cancer.
+The BRCA1 and BRCA2 genes are the most affected genes in hereditary breast and ovarian cancers.
+Normally, BRCA1 and BRCA2 function to ensure the proper repair of DNA damage, but mutations in these genes lead to rapid accumulation of DNA errors, which leads to cancer.
 However, this defect also makes BRCA-mutated cells vulnerable to treatments that cause DNA damage.
+Cisplatin, a platinum-containing chemotherapy agent not typically used to treat breast cancer, has demonstrated good activity in BRCA mutation carriers with breast cancer and in some women with triple-negative breast cancer (TNBC).
+Recently, Drs.
+Tung and Schnitt completed the INFORM trial, which showed that while cisplatin is an active agent in BRCA mutation carriers with breast cancer, it was not more effective than the standard chemotherapy regimen.
 Drs.
-Tung and Schnitt are working to understand the unique characteristics of breast tumors from patients with inherited BRCA1 or BRCA2 mutations to identify predictors of response and resistance to chemotherapy and ultimately improve treatment strategies for BRCA-driven breast and ovarian cancers.
+Tung and Schnitt are evaluating why some breast cancers respond to chemotherapy, including platinum chemotherapy, and other breast cancers do not.

 2007